epayco/Plugin_ePayco_CS_CART/README.md

 * [Configuration](#configuration)

 ## Features
-The PayU payments Prestashop plugin adds the PayU payment option and enables you to process the following operations in your e-shop:
+The ePayco payments Prestashop plugin adds the ePayco payment option and enables you to process the following operations in your e-shop:

 * Creating a payment order (with discounts included)
 * Cancelling a payment order